 Employment Rates in Planning-Related Professions

-Percentage of fulltime graduates obtaining professional planning, planning-related or other positions wtihin 12 months of graduation, graduating class of 2017: 83.
-(An additional 17 percent entered a doctoral program).
+Percentage of fulltime graduates obtaining professional planning, planning-related or other positions wtihin 12 months of graduation, graduating class of 2019: 93%.
+(7% entered PhD or Law degree programs).

 In an exit survey of 49 MSCP graduates in spring of 2018, 35 responded to the survey (71%).
 Of the respondents 77% believed that the CRP curriculum had prepared them well to work in the planning profession.
 In addition, 100% of those surveyed indicated they were prepared by the CRP curriculum to communicate orally and in written form, 94% prepared to function in culturally and ethnically diverse environments, 97% prepared to analyze and interpret data, 100% prepared to function independently on self-directed projects, 83% prepared to use computer based technology and planning-related software, and 97% well prepared to critically analyze information and arguments.